| Cinemania Interview: Kenneth Branagh

 down to Savannah at the end of this month to make a film there,

 and I'm very much looking forward to that.
+I was just going to ask you

 if you were ever going to make another film in the US.
+I'm just acting in this one.

 Robert Altman is directing from a John Grisham screenplay--not